 Your mid-coast exploration can start off in the town of Brunswick, a 30-minute drive from Portland, with a walk across the Androscoggin Swinging Bridge.
 This pedestrian bridge connects Topsham and Brunswick, offering beautiful views of the Androscoggin River.
 After, take a stroll through downtown Brunswick, home to Bowdoin College.

-Harriet Beecher Stowe, author of Uncle Tom’s Cabin and member of the Underground Railroad, lived and worked in town and her house is now a designated National Historic Landmark.
+Harriet Beecher Stowe, the author of Uncle Tom’s Cabin and member of the Underground Railroad, lived and worked in town and her house is now a designated National Historic Landmark.

 From Brunswick, I headed south on Route 123 to the tip of the peninsula for lunch at Erica’s Seafood.
 This little hidden gem offers seafood fresh off the boat that you can enjoy at picnic tables overlooking the harbor.
 From there, I turned towards Route 24, which leads down through Sebascodegan Island to the town of Harpswell, Orr’s Island, and Bailey’s Island.